cb-suryak/cb-partner-mintlify-spi/README.md

 - [Tax SPI](./spec/spi/openapi_tax.yml) <!-- should we have a better name for this? -->
 - [Tax Registration Number Validation SPI](./spec/spi/openapi_trn.yml)

-## Setup with Mintlify

-For detailed instructions, check out the [Local Setup](docs/localsetup.md).

-## Steps to Add or Update a SPI Using OpenAPI Specification

-For detailed instructions, check out the [Add or Update a SPI](docs/add_update_spi.md).

-## Steps to update mintlify’s files for creating a SPI endpoint or new openAPISpec

-For detailed instructions, check out the [Update Mintlify Files](docs/mintlify_files.md).

 <!--
 ## Getting Started